Santander Edge vs 123 vs 123 Lite review: Cashback current accounts compared

 Santander 123 Lite

-This account is no longer available to new customers, but if you’ve already got one it’ll still earn you money back on your bills, so you need to know what it offers in comparison to the others.
+This account is no longer available to new customers, but if you’ve already got one it’ll still earn you money back on your bills and with the lowest fee of the lot, so you need to know what it offers in comparison to the others.

 Monthly Fee£2